salrashid123/gce_metadata_server/README.md

 session = google.auth.transport.requests.AuthorizedSession(creds)
 r = session.get('https://www.googleapis.com/userinfo/v2/me').json()
-print str(r)
+print(str(r))
 ```

  This is useful to test any script or code locally that my need to contact GCE's metadata server for custom, user-defined variables or access_tokens.

  Another usecase for this is to verify how Application Defaults will behave while running a local docker container.
 A local running docker container will not have access to GCE's metadata server but by bridging your container to the emulator, you are basically allowing GCP API access directly from within a container on your local workstation (vs. running the code comprising the container directly on the workstation and relying on gcloud credentials (not metadata)).

-For more inforamtion on the request-response characteristics:
+For more information on the request-response characteristics:
 * [GCE Metadata Server](https://cloud.google.com/compute/docs/storing-retrieving-metadata)

  The script performs the following: